jackpal/jackpal.github.io/_posts/2008-01-25-Darwin_Ports_issue_with__patch_.md

 ---
 date: 2008-01-25 05:25
 tags: Mac, Darwin Ports,bug
+title: Darwin Ports issue with "patch"
 ---

-# Darwin Ports issue with "patch"

 Ever since I've upgraded to Apple Macintosh OS X 10.5 Leopard, I've run into problems using the Darwinports "port" command to install new software.